-STAKEHOLDER RELEVANCE All players in healthcare funding, such as employers, third party administrators, insurance companies and managed care organisations remain the Group's largest client base.
+( STAKEHOLDER RELEVANCE All players in healthcare funding, such as employers, third party administration, insurance companies and managed care organisations, with privately insured patients remain the Group's largest client base.
 As at 2018, we had dealings with 200 intermediaries.
-METHODS OF ENGAGEMENT Regular meetings regarding possible cost savings, clinical quality and healthcare delivery improvements Contract negotiations and renewal Update on promotions and value added services Panelship agreement KEY FEEDBACK/ EXPECTATIONS KPJ'S RESPONSE TO STAKEHOLDER EXPECTATIONS Corporate Client Management is a fundamental part of our Customer Service philosophy, particularly in relation to intermediaries and their activities and performance In terms of quality and patient safety, KPJ shares and discusses relevant information to address healthcare intermediaries' concerns IMPACT AND LINK TO STRATEGIC THRUSTS Impact on Strategy Our relationship with healthcare intermediaries affect the Group's ability to offer a wide range of healthcare packages and services.
-Link to Strategic Thrusts Impact on Strategic Thrusts <t< th=""></t<>
+METHODS OF ENGAGEMENT Regular meetings regarding possible cost savings, clinical quality and healthcare delivery improvements Contract negotiations and renewal Update on promotions and value added services Panelship agreement KEY FEEDBACK/ EXPECTATIONS High quality of services rendered in hospitals to garner high patient satisfaction levels The price/cost of healthcare in private hospitals especially in medical treatment packages and services Revised contracts and agreements Panelship for new KPJ hospitals with major corporate clients KPJ'S RESPONSE TO STAKEHOLDER EXPECTATIONS Corporate Client Management is a fundamental part of our Customer Service philosophy, particularly in relation to intermediaries and their activities and performance In terms of quality and patient safety, KPJ shares and discuss relevant information to address healthcare intermediaries concerns IMPACT AND LINK TO STRATEGIC THRUSTS Impact on Strategy Our relationship with healthcare intermediaries affect the Group's ability to offer a wide range of healthcare packages and services.
+Link to Strategic Thrusts Impact on Strategic Thrusts Impact on Strategic Thrusts